Why Does Running Make You Poop?

 Do Certain Foods Trigger Bowel Movements?

-Different people have different so-called “food triggers” that might tend to send them to the bathroom during a run.
+Different people have different so-called “food triggers” that might send them to the bathroom during a run.
 Dr. Smith identifies a few common culprits.

 • Sweeteners (natural and artificial)